Railway flora

 Poa annua Annual meadow-grass

-It is a small grass, growing to a maximum of 25 cm tall, but often much lower.
+It is a small plant, growing to a maximum of 25 cm tall, but often much lower.
 It is a very common weed in trampled places, such as trails and in cities.

 Annual meadow-grass, Copenhagen Central Station, Denmark.
 The other plants are horsetail fleabane (Erigeron canadensis) and common sow-thistle (Sonchus oleraceus).
 (Photo copyright © by Kaj Halberg)